When you think of inversion therapy, what comes to mind?

 It’s simpler than that really.

-I grew up with an incline board in our living room.
-It was the early 70’s and our trailblazing mom was (and still is) a yoga teacher, massage therapist, vegetarian (sometimes) and advocate of naturopathic health.
-See our 1st blog to hear more.
+I grew up with an inversion slant board (our mom called it an incline board) in our living room.
+It was the early 70’s and our trailblazing mom was a yoga teacher, massage therapist, vegetarian (sometimes) and advocate of naturopathic health.
+See our 1st blog - An Intro and a little backstory to hear more.

-Seeing her in a variety of inverted poses - headstand, handstand, shoulderstand, and on the Incliner of course, was an everyday occurrence and prompted a bit of eye rolling from my self-conscious younger self.
+Seeing her in a variety of inverted poses - headstand, handstand, shoulderstand, and on her navy blue vinyl inversion board, was an everyday occurrence and prompted a bit of eye rolling from my self-conscious pre-teen self.
 Although, considering I was a gymnast and always upside down, I wasn't one to judge!

-Our mom relied on these inversions for rest, renewal and for relief from varicose veins and I now fully appreciate her need to do so.
+Our mom relied on these inversions for relief from varicose veins and I now fully appreciate her need to do so.

-Back then, the boards were called incline or slant boards.
-They were popular among Hollywood “Starlets” of the ‘40’s and ‘50’s as a beauty secret, sold at Sears and popularly used until about the 1980's.
+In years earlier, they were popular among Hollywood “Starlets” of the ‘40’s and ‘50’s as a beauty secret, sold at Sears and popularly used until about the 1980's.
+We write about the history of inversion therapy on our website.

 But what is inversion...?

-Inversion leverages the power of gravity as a natural form of traction and release and has been used as a restorative method for thousands of years.
+Inversion is a therapeutic way to leverage the power of gravity as a natural form of traction and release to decompress the spine and has been used as a restorative method for thousands of years.
 Inversions in yoga include standing forward bend, downward-dog pose, legs-up-the-wall, shoulder stand, handstand and such.

 One simply lies backward with the head at a downward angle and lets go.